Parenting Matters: Parenting a child with, or at risk of, genetic disorders

 £7.95

-Many adopted and looked after children experience particular health issues or other difficulties, sometimes due to their early experiences of loss and lack of care.
-This book focuses on genetic disorders.
-If you are looking to adopt a child, this guide will give you practical and realistic information on what this condition may mean for your child, along with their symptoms, prognosis and treatment.
+Many adopted and looked after children experience particular health issues or other difficulties, sometimes due to their early experiences of loss and trauma.
+This book focuses on genetic disorders and provides practical and realistic information on what this condition may mean for your child, along with symptoms, prognosis and treatment.

-This book provides expert knowledge coupled with facts, figures and guidance presented in a straightforward and accessible style.
+The first half of this guide provides expert knowledge coupled with facts, figures and guidance presented in a straightforward and accessible style.
+It examines a range of genetic disease, what to consider if their parents develop a genetic disease, and issues around genetic testing of children.

 This book is part of CoramBAAF’s Parenting Matters series which explores many of the health conditions commonly diagnosed in looked after children.